 First and foremost, one aspect that will be very different when programming real-time systems where sensors pass information from the environment and ultimately are assigned to variables.
-It is important that the declaration of the variable has comments that give the reader a clear understanding of the significance of the variable, including unsigned short outside_temperature; // Ambient temperature (degrees Fahrenheit) // Range: 0x0000 - 0x07ff // -20 degF - 144 degF // 1 LSB = 0.08 degF // 32 degF = 0x028a signed int wheel_lf_angular_speed; // Angular speed of the left front wheel (rad/s) // Range: 0xff000001 - 0x00ffffff // -161 rad/s - 161 rad/s // 1 LSB = 0.0000096
+It is important that the declaration of the variable has comments that give the reader a clear understanding of the significance of the variable9, including

-- 1. a description of what the variable stores, - 2. the units of the variable, - 3. the resolution of the least-significant bit (LSB), and - 4. the dynamic range of the variable (smallest and largest values).
+- 1. a description of what the variable stores, - 2. the units of the variable. - 3. the resolution of the least-significant bit (LSB), and - 4. the dynamic range of the variable (smallest and largest values).